configcat/android-sdk/README.md

-# ConfigCat SDK for Java
+# ConfigCat SDK for Android
 https://configcat.com

-ConfigCat SDK for Java provides easy integration for your application to ConfigCat.
+ConfigCat SDK for Android provides easy integration for your application to ConfigCat.

 ConfigCat is a feature flag and configuration management service that lets you separate releases from deployments.
 You can turn your features ON/OFF using <a href="http://app.configcat.com" target="_blank">ConfigCat Management Console</a> even after they are deployed.
 ConfigCat lets you target specific groups of users based on region, email or any other custom user attribute.